Advanced Millimeter-Wave Radar System for Real-Time Multiple-Human Tracking and Fall Detection: System Design

 \subsection{Human Target Tracking}

-To achieve real-time tracking of the position, status, and moving trajectory of detected human targets, we have provided the \textit{Obj\_Status Bin} modules, designed specifically to store this information.
+To achieve the real-time tracking of the position, status, and moving trajectory of detected human targets, we provided the \textit{Obj\_Status Bin} modules, designed specifically to store this information.
 With multiple clusters generated by the \textit{Dynamic DBSCAN} module, the issue lies in accurately assessing these clusters and assigning them to the corresponding \textit{Obj\_Status Bin} modules for continuous tracking.

-To address this challenge, we have introduced the \textit{TrackingSys} module, outlined in Fig.\ref{fig: Sys_FlowChart}.
-This module serves the crucial role of determining which clusters from the \textit{Dynamic DBSCAN} module should be allocated to which \textit{Obj\_Status Bin} modules based on the probability matrix.
-Our strategy of a probability matrix is formed by evaluating the correlation between each potential cluster and the previous information stored in \textit{Obj\_Status Bin} modules, i.e., previous cluster position and shape.
-The elements of the probability matrix are determined using the following equation, comprising four components:
+To address this challenge, we introduced the \textit{TrackingSys} module, outlined in Figure~\ref{fig: Sys_FlowChart}.
+This module serves the crucial role of determining which clusters from the \textit{Dynamic DBSCAN} module should be allocated to which \textit{Obj\_Status Bin} modules based on a probability matrix.
+Our strategy of a probability matrix {is generated by} evaluating the correlation between each potential cluster and the previous information stored in the \textit{Obj\_Status Bin} modules, i.e., the previous cluster position and shape.
+The elements of the probability matrix are determined using the following equation comprising four components:

 In this equation, $C_{pos}$ represents the correlation factor between the position of the potential cluster and the previously stored positions in the \textit{Obj\_Status Bin} modules, while $C_{shape}$ indicates the correlation for the cluster shape.
-Specifically, we use Z-Score to evaluate those relationships and identify outliers that should be disregarded. $E_{pos}$ and $E_{shape}$ denote the position and shape difference between the potential cluster and the predefined expected values.
+Specifically, we used the Z-Score to evaluate these relationships and identify outliers that should be disregarded. $E_{pos}$ and $E_{shape}$ denote the position and shape difference between the potential cluster and the predefined expected values.
 For example, we do not anticipate a cluster located at the ceiling to be identified as a human being.
-Additionally, we use proportion coefficients $[0.3, 0.3, 0.2, 0.2]$ for our experiment to balance these four components and calculate a more accurate $P_{clu}$.
+Additionally, we used proportion coefficients $[0.3, 0.3, 0.2, 0.2]$ for our experiment to balance these four components and calculate a more accurate $P_{clu}$.
 These coefficients can be adjusted to adapt the system to various deployment environments, ensuring flexibility and accuracy in the tracking process.